-In a land area of 8,167 square kilometers, the diocesan territory covers East and West Garo Hills districts and the part of Goalpara district south of Brahmaputra River in Megahalaya.
+In a land area of 8,167 square kilometers, the diocesan territory covers East and West Garo Hills districts and the part of Goalpara district in south of Brahmaputra River in Megahalaya.

 Tura is the biggest town in the diocese.
 William Nagar and Resubelpara are the other important towns in the diocese.

-In 2017, the total population in the diocesan area is 1,144,167.
-Garos, Rabhas, Koch, Hajong are the major ethnic groups.
+In 2017, the total population in the diocesan area was 1,144,167.
+Garos, Rabhas, Koch and Hajong are the major ethnic groups.

 The first Garo Catholics in Garo Hills were those baptized by the Holy Cross Fathers in the present Bangladesh and then migrated to Garo Hills, especially to those villages near Baghmara.
-The first apostle of Garo Hills was Peter Shem Momin, a Garo who received the Catholic Faith while undergoing agricultural training in Shillong.
+The first apostle of Garo Hills was Peter Shem Momin, a Garo who received the Catholic faith while undergoing agricultural training in Shillong.
 He was responsible for the early conversions at Laskarpara, Chotcholja, Damit Apal, Kharkutta and Dilma.

 In 1931, Msgr.
-L. Mathias, the then Prefect Apostolic of Assam, appointed Fathers Pianazzi and Rocca to work among the Garos.
-As they were not allowed by the Government to reside in Garo Hills, they took up residence at Dhubri in 1932.
-In 1933, the Fathers managed to obtain from the then DC, Mr. William Shaw, permission to stay in Garo Hills and thus opened the first Catholic mission at Tura.
+L. Mathias, the then prefect apostolic of Assam, appointed Fathers Pianazzi and Rocca to work among the Garos.
+As they were not allowed by the government to reside in Garo Hills, they took up residence at Dhubri in 1932.
+In 1933, the Fathers managed to obtain permission to stay in Garo Hills and thus opened the first Catholic mission at Tura.
 From then on many European priests of the Salesians of Don Bosco have worked tirelessly to spread the Gospel in Garo Hills.

 The missionary endeavors in Garo Hills received a great boost with the arrival of missionaries from South India.
 The first Indian missionaries to set foot in Garo Hills were Fathers M.P.
 Alexander and Mathew Elanjipuram who came to Garo Hills in 1956.
 Father E.O.
 Mathew in 1959 and Fathers George Mamalassery and George Elavankunnel in 1960 followed them.
 In the year 1970, the MSMHC Sisters, the Missionary Congregation of Blessed Sacrament Fathers and some diocesan priests from Changanacherry diocese volunteered to work in Garo Hills.

-The villages and small towns are administered by elected local bodies called Panchayats and municipalities respectively.
+The villages and small towns are administered by elected local bodies called panchayats and municipalities respectively.

 The diocesan area is well connected in terms of transport infrastructure by roads.
 The nearest airport is in Guwahati city.